 Skip to content

-Semay Wu (sē mā wo͞o) is a composer, media artist, cellist & performer.
-Her compositions are drawn from experiments and improvisations of sound-worlds that reflect human traits, mindsets, energies, somatics and provocations.
-Semay works with all complex sounds derived from our natural world to man-made constructions, and composes (electro-acoustically) around the curious contrasts and sensory disturbances that materialise.
-Her pieces have been affiliated with devised theatre, dance, and other visual platforms such as moving image, and performance art; and her performances are as diverse, touching upon elements from the classical avante-garde, to song-structured melodies, to noise improvisations.
-Semay also makes and performs with visuals, presenting solo material that draws on a multi-elemental format, building and weaving threads of sound with imagined contrasts of time, memory and space.
+Semay Wu (sē mā wo͞o) is a composer, cellist, media/sound artist and improviser.
+Her compositions are drawn from electro-acoustic experiments and improvisations in sound-worlds that reflect human traits, energies, somatics and provocations.
+Using time, memory and space as a measure, Semay’s work sits in between disciplines and focuses on the curious contrasts and sensory disturbances that materialise.
+Her pieces have been affiliated with devised theatre, dance, moving image, installations and performance; her own playing is as diverse, touching upon elements from the classical avante-garde, to song-structured melodies, to noise improvisations.
+Semay also makes and performs with visuals, presenting solo material that builds and weaves threads of sound with imagined contrasts of time, memory and space.

-Semay developed her signature voice at the heart of Manchester’s musical communities (1996+) whilst also training at the Royal Northern College of Music (with Jenny Curtis and Clive Greensmith).
-She trained further at the Institute of Sonology and STEIM in The Netherlands (2013-16) to increase her focus on electronics, researching concepts and processes which placed her attention between sonic and gestural-physical languages.
-Her current solo projects use DIY electronics using sensor (and Ipson) technology, live-capture/fixed visuals, video-art, and programming through MaxMSP software.
+Semay developed her sound at the heart of Manchester’s musical communities (1996+) whilst training at the Royal Northern College of Music (with Jenny Curtis and Clive Greensmith).
+She further trained at the Institute of Sonology and STEIM in The Netherlands (2013-16) to focus more on electronics, placing attention on sonic and gestural languages.
+Her current solo projects combines DIY electronics, sensor technology, live-capture/fixed visuals, and programming through MaxMSP software.

-The first sabbatical year in The Netherlands was generously enabled by Katherine McGillivray’s Get a Life Fund.
+The sabbatical year (2013-14) in The Netherlands was generously enabled by Katherine McGillivray’s Get a Life Fund.
 Semay sincerely acknowledges their support in catalysing and furthering her last five years of creative development that has been fundamental to her work today.

-Semay Wu also initiated the New Emergences discussion series, based in The Hague.
-The series began in March 2016, addressing the need to openly discuss issues around gender, equality and diversity within electronic music and sound art.
-New Emergences has now become a Foundation as of May 2018.
+Semay also initiated a discussion series based in The Hague in 2016, re-balancing conversations around gender, equality and diversity within electronic music and sound art.
+New Emergences is a non-profit organisation since 2018.